 The important thing is to talk: to your guidance counsellor and your teachers (many of whom will be in school to find out results as anxiously as any parent), to your family and to your friends.
 Perhaps a recheck in a subject is a good idea.
 Think about your options and remember that you don’t know where the future will take you.
-Lots of you will work in jobs that haven’t even been invented yet; some of you will travel before you decide what to do with your lives.
+Lots of you will work in jobs you haven’t even heard of yet; some of you will travel before you decide what to do with your lives.
 There are many courses and jobs that take your life experience and expertise into account, so if you don’t get your top choice next week and decide to take some time out, that too will stand to you.

-There will be other tense and nerve-wracking experiences in your lives, but Tuesday evening will be one of the first of such nights for many of you.
+There will be other tense and nerve-wracking experiences in your lives, but this Tuesday evening will be one of the first of such nights for many of you.
 It will remain etched in your brain for years to come, so that you join in the general wave of good feeling that there is towards Leaving Certificate students from the entire country the evening before the results come out.
 The whole country is behind you, and thinking of you and wishing you the best as you take the next step into your futures.
 May they be bright and happy futures, no matter how many and what different paths you take to get there.

 For my own class of 2015, a group (nearly all of whom) I taught since they entered the school in 2009, I am particularly grateful for the last six years of laughter and learning.
 You and your peers – students so rarely realise this – will be missed.